fldbock/aws-application-migration-service/02_LABINSTRUCTIONS/STAGE3.md

 Head to the MGN dashboard: [https://console.aws.amazon.com/mgn/home](https://console.aws.amazon.com/mgn/home)

-Click on your source server, in the menu select `Launch settings`, under `EC2 Launch Template` and click <kbd>Modify</kbd>
+Click on your source server, in the menu select `Launch settings`, click <kbd>Modify</kbd> under `EC2 Launch Template` and click <kbd>Modify</kbd> again to confirm

 Pick a `Template version description`, I'll use `template-v1`

-Select the `AWSSNPublic` subnet
+Under network settings select the `AWSSNPublic` subnet

 Under `Additional security groups` select `AWSInstanceSG-` security group

 Open `Advanced network configuration` and set the `Auto-assign public IP` to `enable`

-Click <kbd>Create template version</kbd>
+Click <kbd>Create template version</kbd> and then <kbd>View launch templates</kbd>

-Select the `launch template` click on <kbd>actions</kbd> then click on <kbd>Set Default version</kbd> to set the default version to the latest version
+Select the `launch template` (if there are multiple select the one you just created, i.e. look at the `Create time ` field) click on <kbd>Actions</kbd> then click on <kbd>Set default version</kbd> to set the default version to the latest version

 We now have configured our launch template which will instruct how the test and cutover instances will be launched.
-In the next stage we will launch test and cutover instances to make sure the replication was succesfull.
+In the next stage we will launch test and cutover instances to make sure the replication was successful.